conan-io/docs/conan_v2.rst

 All of these properties, but ``cmake_file_name`` and ``cmake_module_file_name`` can be defined at global ``cpp_info`` level or at component level.

-For most cases, it is recommended not to use the ``generator`` argument.
-The properties are generic for build systems, and different generators that integrate with a given build system could be reading such generic properties.

 The `set/get_property` model is very useful if you are creating a :ref:`custom generator<custom_generator>`.
 Using ``set_property()`` you can pass the parameters of your choice and read them using the ``get_property()`` method inside the generator.